rust-lang/rfcs/text/0000-export-function-ordinals.md

 2. Unique across the entire program.
    - An error should be thrown if the same ordinal is provided in multiple places.

-The attribute must only work on windows targets, as ordinals are not a feature of shared libraries on other targets.
+The attribute should only affect windows targets, as ordinals are not a feature of shared libraries on other targets.

 The attribute must be placed above an exported function like so: